 If no infection is present in the bursitis, then treatment is simple and usually can be done at home with exercises or shoulder bursitis stretches.
 You will need to be icing the affected area as much as possible, as well as resting your shoulder and making sure not to lift or strain it in anyway.
 Infection rarely occurs in a bursitis shoulder but it can happen if one becomes careless and doesn’t make sure the area can properly heal itself.
 It is also recommended to take something for inflammation and pain, aspirin is a more natural approach and usually does the job.

 It is important during the healing process to take it slow.
 There’s no rush and you must make sure it is fully healed before doing any further activities which could put pressure on the shoulder.
-A quality joint repair supplement is highly recommended as well.

 Take it slow and slowly begin to move and stretch the shoulder a little bit at a time, moving more and more each day until full use of the shoulder is obtained without any type of pain or discomfort.